How to Run for Public Office

 You may not remove your name from the ballot once your nomination papers have been certified.

-Unless you have declared an exemption (you do not expect to raise or spend an aggregate of over $2,000 on your campaign), you are required to file campaign finance reports.
-We will email or mail a reminder prior to each filing due date as indicated on the Campaign Finance Report Filing schedule.
-However you are responsible for filing a campaign finance report whether or not you receive the reminder.
+Unless you have declared an exemption (you do not expect to raise or spend an aggregate of over $2,500 on your campaign in a calendar year), all candidate committees MUST file campaign finance reports.
+We will email a reminder prior to each filing due date as indicated on the Campaign Finance Report Filing schedule.
+However, you are responsible for filing a campaign finance report whether or not you receive the reminder.
 Campaign finance schedules and reporting requirements can be complex and require significant attention to detail and an ability to learn and understand reporting instructions.
 You are encouraged to select a campaign treasurer that is reliable and organized.
 All reports must be complete, accurate and meet full public disclosure requirements.